djgish485/ballistic-ai/README.md

 # Ballistic: Radical Software Development 🚀

-The latest SOTA LLMs are capable of reading & modifying your entire software project and outputting entire files.
-This allows you to put away the editor and work in broad strokes.
-Ballistic transforms chats into software development sessions.
+The latest SOTA LLMs are capable of reading & modifying your entire software project and outputting full files.
+Put away the editor and work in broad strokes - Ballistic transforms chats into software development sessions.

-Your project is automatically backed up and added into the chat context.
+Your project is automatically added into the chat context.

 ![Ballistic Overview](./public/screenshot1.png)